-Currently, Tomahawk is planning on offering two trainings for the summer of 2022, but are looking at adding additional trainings.
-The two we are preparing for next summer are:
+Currently, Tomahawk is planning on offering three trainings for the summer of 2022, but are looking at adding additional trainings.
+The three we are preparing for next summer are:

 If you want us to offer a specific training not on this list, please contact us and we'll see if we can make it happen!

 This hands-on program gives adult leaders a practical introduction to the patrol method of a youth-led troop by teaching many of the practical outdoor skills they need to lead Scouts in the outdoors.
 In addition, the teaching methods, activities, and games model the variety of teaching used in effective and engaging Scouting Programs.
 IOLS is a training program that teaches leaders the skills they need to help out in their troop.
 It also covers many of the skills needed to become a First Class Scout.

 - Fire building

 - Tool Usage

 When Does IOLS Run?